-Monitored Data: A trend display on the CNS Reader was configured to show intracranial pressure (ICP), brain tissue oxygen (PbtO2), and cerebral blood flow (Perfusion).
+Monitored Data: A trend display on CNS Envision was configured to show intracranial pressure (ICP), brain tissue oxygen (PbtO2), and cerebral blood flow (Perfusion).
 Trended EEG was collected from depth electrodes.
 One hour of data is displayed.

 - The initial Glasgow Coma Score was 13, but shortly after admission deteriorated to 8.